 In our gallery we show you a walk through the atmospheric streets of the city, with decorated shops and hot spiced wine.

 During Xmas, different rinks are built in Rome.

 Another ice rink is located at the Euroma2 shopping center.
 It is open 10-22 and the entrance including skates costs 8 euros, on Sundays and public holidays 10 euros.

-On all ice rinks children up to 6 years pay 2 Euro less.
+On these ice rinks children up to 6 years pay 2 Euro less.